L8KKqTNnge/UserChannels/Readme.md

  Now reboot

-If you want to develop, the easiest way is to create a conda env

 ## Conda (if you have it installed / like it)
 10. Install anaconda from here (even on linux, download .sh): https://www.anaconda.com/products/individual
 10. On mac/linux: `chmod 777 ~/Downloads/Anaconda.sh && ./Anaconda.sh`, note file name might differ